georgiagibbs98/Coding-Girls/README.md

 <B>Contributions: </B>

 <p>
-Thank you CF:G for the introductary courses on webpage development!
+Thank you CF:G for the introductory courses on webpage development!
 Special thanks to Sophie and Debbie our wonderful course directors ;)
 </p>